Conditions Frozen shoulder

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

-The term “frozen shoulder” refers to gradual stiffness and pain in the shoulder that starts for no apparent reason, mostly at the age of around 50.
+The term “frozen shoulder” refers to pain and stiffness in the shoulder that develops gradually and for no apparent reason, mostly at the age of around 50.

 Frozen shoulder generally clears up without treatment.
 It may take several months for the shoulder to stop hurting.
 It takes much longer for it to regain full mobility.